Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Virtual private network (VPN)

-If you’re like most travelers, you’re going to want to use Wi-Fi in your hotel room in China.
+If you’re like most travelers, you’re going to want to use Wi-Fi in your hotel room.
 Otherwise, you could be in for a huge phone bill shock when you return home!

 All the major foreign websites and apps are blocked when using Wi-Fi in China, so you’ll need a VPN app to access them.

-Trust me, traveling in China without Google, Gmail, Google Maps, Instagram and Facebook (the list goes on) is unpleasant.
+Trust me, traveling in China without Google, Google Maps, Instagram and Facebook (the list goes on) is unpleasant and difficult.

 Travel adapter